skx/kpie/FAQ.md

 Why the name KPie?
 ------------------

-Based on the obvious simularity to devilspie I wanted to call this tool cherrypie, which is my favourite kind of pie.
+Based on the obvious similarity to devilspie I wanted to call this tool cherrypie, which is my favourite kind of pie.

 The name seemed a little dodgy though so I chose kpie, via the